 When a pupil has made sufficient progress in their area of need that they no longer require any provision that is "different from or additional to" that which is normally available as part of high quality and differentiated teaching they will no longer be seen as requiring SEND Support.
-At this point, through discussion and agreement with parents/carers the pupil will no longer require a My Plan or Termly Review and will be removed from the SEND Register at the end of the Key Stage.
+At this point, through discussion and agreement with parents/carers the pupil will no longer require a My Plan or Termly Review and will be removed from the SEND Register at the end of the term.

-Statutory Assessment of Needs (EHC)
+Statutory Assessment of Needs (EHCP)

-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care Plan (EHCP) needs assessment.
 The evidence gathered through the regular review of the My Plan will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
-(This will happen at Stage 5 of the Referral Pathway)

-Where a pupil has an Education Health and Care Plan (EHC), the Local Authority must review the plan every twelve months as a minimum.
-Schools have a duty to co-operate so LITTLETOWN School will hold annual review meetings on the behalf of Devon LA and complete the appropriate paperwork for this process.
+Where a pupil has an Education Health and Care Plan (EHCP), the Local Authority must review the plan every twelve months as a minimum.
+Schools have a duty to co-operate so Littletown Primary Academy will hold annual review meetings on the behalf of Devon LA and complete the appropriate paperwork for this process.